-In 2016, Bangalore accounted for 35% of the presence of global in-house centres (GIC) in India.
-The value of R&D work being done in India is estimated to be around $10 billion and is forecast to rise to $45 billion by 2020.
-What has made Bangalore particularly attractive is the heavy concentration of high-tech talent at a low cost.
-It has a special appeal to Western companies whose increased market pressure means a need for increased competitiveness without an increase in costs.
+In 2016 alone, Bangalore accounted for 35% of the global in-house centres (GIC) in India.
+The value of R&D done in India is estimated to be around $40 billion and is expected to only increase in the years to come.

-Google set up its R&D office in 2003, employing more than 1000 software engineers, top programmers and computer scientists to carry out projects in data mining, data warehousing, business intelligence and knowledge management.
-Located in Bagmane Tech Park, Google’s second office in Bangalore neighbours Samsung, Amazon, and Ernst and Young.
+Google set up its R&D office in 2003, employing more than 1000 software engineers, top programmers and computer scientists to carry out projects in data mining, data warehousing, business intelligence, and knowledge management.
+Located in Bagmane Tech Park, Google’s office in Bangalore neighbours Samsung, Amazon, and Ernst & Young.

 Unlike the majority of companies who set up shop in Bangalore, the move was not a cost-cutting measure but a technical necessity.
-Google jumped at the opportunity to ride the wave of innovation sweeping across India and has announced that the country has been a key driver of the company’s growth.
+Google jumped at the opportunity to ride the wave of innovation sweeping across India, and today, the country has been a key driver of the company’s growth.

 As the name suggests, Walmart Labs in Bangalore is responsible for building platforms and products to power Walmart’s e-commerce and digital shopping experiences.

-The US retailer also set up Walmart Global Technology Services in Bangalore employing 200 people who create technology for stores.
-Together, the two facilities work to develop a comprehensive understanding of consumer behaviour and to create smooth customer experiences across all platforms, whether digital or physical, also known as omni-channel retailing.
+The US retailer also set up Walmart Global Technology Services in Bangalore to create technology for stores.
+Together, the two facilities work to develop a comprehensive understanding of consumer behaviour and create smooth customer experiences across all platforms.

 What has been key to Walmart’s success in India is the ability to dodge outsourcing by hiring onsite.
-Walmart previously outsourced 70% of its IT to a third party but changed the number to 30% as the set-up didn’t allow the company, which is the world’s largest company in terms of revenue, to scale.
-Walmart knows that data crunching and strong algorithms pave the way to the future.
+Walmart previously outsourced 70% of its IT to a third party but changed the number to 30% after they began R&D in Bangalore.
+Today, most of the technology-led retail innovations related to optimisation of the supply chain, logistics, and replenishment of products come from Bangalore.